awwea/daofinance/docs/docs/use.md

 ---
-description: >-
+description: Banks today are already using blockchain technology for things like payment, clearing and settlement, trade finance, identity, and syndicated loans, according to The Financial Times.
-    Banks today are already using blockchain technology for things like payment, clearing and settlement, trade finance, identity, and syndicated loans, according to The Financial Times.
+slug: use
 ---

-# Use cases
+# Use-Cases

 **Checking & Savings Accounts**\
 An account at a financial institution that allows for withdrawals and deposits.
 Great for paying bills and keeping track of spending.
 A deposit account held at a bank or other financial institution that safeguards funds and provides a modest interest rate.
 Great for building emergency savings or saving for short or medium-term goals.
 An account known as a wallet, issued on the DAO private chain ensures the trackability of user accounts.
 The account balance could be in a stable currency or might be converted and held in real value like tokenized gold.